-e you ready for a safe boating trip?
+Are you ready for a safe boating trip?
 Check the weather forecast.
-Make sure your boat is suitable for the environment and conditions.
+Make sure your boat is suitable for the environmen and conditions.
 Ensure your boat has all the required safety equipment and you know how to use it.
 Leave a sail plan with someone responsible; include details about where you are going and when you'll be back.
 Beware of cold water risks.
 Dress appropriately and in layers.
 Always wear your Personal Flotation Device (PFD).

-The Atlantic Salmon Conservation Foundation NEWFOUNDLAND & LABRADOR
+The Foundation for Conservation of Atlantic Salmon NEWFOUNDLAND & LABRADOR CONSERVATION HIGHLIGHTS

-CONSERVATION HIGHLIGHTS

-The ASCF is a non-profit organization established through a grant from the Government of Canada.
+The FCAS is a non-profit organization established through a grant from the Government of Canada.
 Income generated by this trust fund supports projects and activities contributing to conservation of wild Atlantic salmon and salmon habitat.

-The Foundation helps achieve healthy and sustainable wild Atlantic salmon stocks in Atlantic Canada and Québec through active working partnerships among volunteer conservation groups, Indigenous organizations, governments and others.
+The Foundation helps achieve healthy and sustainable wild Atlantic salmon stocks in Atlantic Canada and Québec through active working partnerships among volunteer conservation groups, Indigenous organizations, governments, and others.